In my artistic practice I have two distinct approaches to lens-based image making.

 Swindon Museum & Art Gallery

-A selection of his work has been purchased by Wiltshire council (who have also commissioned special projects)
+A selection of my work has been purchased by Wiltshire council (who have also commissioned special projects)

 Collaborative exhibitions with other Artists in Bath, Frome, Malmesbury, Cirencester and Newbury